Starting a blog was the best thing I ever did in my professional life.

 Don’t stress about this part of starting your blog.

 You can always change your WebHost provider if and when you want to do that, and it isn’t all that difficult.
 I recommend starting out with Bluehost.
 It is great for new bloggers and what I used to start my first three blogs.

 - They register your blog name for you for FREE!
 You know it is secured and no one else will take it.

-- You get a FREE SSL Certificate (other webhost providers charge and annual fee for this.
+- You get a FREE SSL Certificate (other web host providers charge an annual fee for this.
 Read what an SSL Certificate is in the Blogging Dictionary.)

 - They have free WordPress installation which is super simple to set up!

 - The uptime of your website is an impressive 99.97%.
-This is the amount of time visitors can see your website so it is a major factor in selecting your webhost company.
+This is the number of times visitors can see your website so it is a major factor in selecting your WebHost company.